X

 | Children under 6 months | No | Yes (from birth) | No (Reye's syndrome) |

-Cardiac or blood pressure patient: Paracetamol (acetaminophen) is the first choice — no cardiac risk, no Triple Whammy.
-Stomach problem or PPI therapy: prefer paracetamol; if NSAIDs are needed, add stomach protection.
-Period pain or inflammation: ibuprofen works better than paracetamol here, because prostaglandins are directly involved in pain generation.
-Pregnant patients: paracetamol throughout all trimesters; ibuprofen only in the 1st/2nd trimester after medical advice.
+Heart patient or blood-pressure patient: paracetamol is the first choice – no cardiac risk, no triple whammy.
+Stomach problem or PPI therapy: prefer paracetamol; if an NSAID is needed, then with stomach protection.
+Period pain or inflammation: ibuprofen works better here than paracetamol, because prostaglandins are directly involved in the generation of the pain.
+Pregnant women: paracetamol in all trimesters, ibuprofen only in the 1st/2nd trimester after consultation.

-The use of ibuprofen in pregnancy must be assessed by trimester.
-The general principle: paracetamol (acetaminophen) is the painkiller of choice throughout pregnancy.
+Taking ibuprofen in pregnancy has to be assessed trimester by trimester.
+As a rule: paracetamol is the painkiller of choice throughout the whole pregnancy.

-In the first trimester (weeks 1–12), short-term use after medical advice is possible — the evidence on a slightly increased risk of malformations is not clear-cut.
-In the second trimester (weeks 13–27), also only short-term and after medical advice.
-In the third trimester (from week 28), ibuprofen is absolutely contraindicated: there is a risk of premature closure of the ductus arteriosus (an important blood vessel in the unborn baby), inhibition of uterine contractions, and kidney damage to the baby.
+In the first trimester (weeks 1–12), short-term use after medical consultation is possible – the data on a slightly increased risk of malformation are not clear-cut.
+In the second trimester (weeks 13–27), likewise only short-term and after medical consultation.
+In the third trimester (from week 28), ibuprofen is absolutely contraindicated: there is a risk of premature closure of the ductus arteriosus (an important blood vessel in the unborn child), suppression of labour, and kidney damage in the child.

-Ibuprofen is alongside paracetamol the most important analgesic and antipyretic for children, and is licensed from six months of age and a minimum weight of 7 kg.
-Dosage is based on body weight — not age.
-A careful look at the table is worthwhile, as overdoses from incorrectly estimated body weight are common in practice.
+Alongside paracetamol, ibuprofen is the most important pain and fever medicine in children and is approved from the age of six months and a minimum weight of 7 kg.
+The dose is based on body weight – not on age.
+A careful look at the table is worthwhile, because overdoses through misjudged body weights are common in practice.

 | Body weight | Age (approx.) | Single dose (syrup 2%) | Max. daily dose |